The Score Function Estimator

 It is annoyingly hard to find a clear example of this method online, despite its simplicity; all the code examples I see wrap it up with reinforcement learning or some other unnecessarily specific complexity.

-Laurence Davies and I put together this demo, in which we try to find the parameters that minimize the difference between the categorical distribution we sample from and some target distribution.
+Laurence Davies and I put together this demo, in which we try to find the parameters that minimise the difference between the categorical distribution we sample from and some target distribution.

 import torch